Optimize DirectQuery models with table level storage

 The use of DirectQuery can have negative implications.
 The limitations vary, depending on the specific data source that is being used.
 You should take the following points into consideration:

-• Security - If you use multiple data sources in a DirectQuery model, it is important to understand how data moves between the underlying data sources and the associated security implications.
-You should also identify if security rules are applicable to the data in your underlying source because, in Power BI, every user can see that data.
+- Security - If you use multiple data sources in a DirectQuery model, it's important to understand how data moves between the underlying data sources and the associated security implications.
+You should also identify whether security rules are applicable to the data in your underlying source because, in Power BI, every user can see that data.

-• Data transformation - Compared to imported data, data that is sourced from DirectQuery has limitations when it comes to applying data transformation techniques within Power Query Editor.
+- Data transformation - Compared to imported data, data that is sourced from DirectQuery has limitations when it comes to applying data transformation techniques with Power Query.
 For example, if you connect to an OLAP source, such as SAP BW, you can't make any transformations at all; the entire external model is taken from the data source.
-If you want to make any transformations to the data, you will need to do this in the underlying data source.
+If you want to make any transformations to the data, you will need to do so in the underlying data source.

-• Modeling - Some of the modeling capabilities that you have with imported data aren't available, or are limited, when you use DirectQuery.
+- Modeling - Some of the modeling capabilities that you have with imported data aren't available, or are limited.

-• Reporting -- Almost all the reporting capabilities that you have with imported data are also supported for DirectQuery models, provided that the underlying source offers a suitable level of performance.
-However, when the report is published in Power BI service, the Quick Insights and Q&A features are not supported.
-Also, the use of the Explore feature in Excel will likely result in poorer performance.
+- Reporting - Almost all the reporting capabilities that you have with imported data are also supported for DirectQuery models, provided that the underlying source offers a suitable level of performance.

 For more detailed information on the limitations of using DirectQuery, see Implications of using DirectQuery.

-Now that you have a brief understanding of how DirectQuery works and the limitations that it poses, you can take action to improve the performance.
+Now that you have an understanding of how DirectQuery works and its limitations, you can take action to improve the performance.

 Optimize performance

-Continuing with the Tailwind Traders scenario, during your review of the semantic model, you discover that the query used DirectQuery to connect Power BI Desktop to the source data.
+Continuing with the Tailwind Traders scenario, during your review of the semantic model, you discover that the model uses DirectQuery to connect to source data.
 This use of DirectQuery is the reason why users are experiencing poor report performance.
 It's taking too long to load the pages in the report, and tables are not refreshing quickly enough when certain selections are made.
 You need to take action to optimize the performance of the DirectQuery model.

 You can examine the queries that are being sent to the underlying source and try to identify the reason for the poor query performance.
 You can then make changes in Power BI Desktop and the underlying data source to optimize overall performance.